hypertensiune/MoviesWatchlist/README.md

 ## Notes
 - The extension is using the new Manifest V3.
 - Developed and tested with Google Chrome.
-Not sure if it works with other Chromium based browsers eg. Brave.
+Should work with other Chromium based browsers.